 Printing walls 0,4mm thick or less is possible in the Z axis and with right LAYER THICKNESS settings.

-Pillowing is another problem caused mainly by improper settings in Z-SUITE.
+Pillowing is another problem caused mainly by improper settings in the Z-SUITE.
 This effect is always visible on 3D models with flat surfaces and lower infill.
 The top surface can be uneven and show bumps or sometimes holes in it.
-You can experience this effect or even other imperfections on your models after setting too few top and bottom layers in Z-SUITE.
+You can experience this effect or even other imperfections on your models after setting too few top and bottom layers in the Z-SUITE.

-Z-SUITE automatically adjusts the optimal amount of top and bottom layers according to the infill and layer thickness settings so that the pillowing is effectively avoided.
+The Z-SUITE automatically adjusts the optimal amount of top and bottom layers according to the infill and layer thickness settings so that the pillowing is effectively avoided.
 Therefore, changing the settings can sometimes have a negative influence on your 3D print.
 If you change the default amount of these layers, you risk having quality problems.

 Heater and Thermocouple Replacement.

 The Size of Holes is Too Small

 While designing holes in your model you have to keep in mind that the designed hole should be bigger than the desired one.
 The hole should be ~0,3mm bigger than the one you want obtain.

 You can redesign your model or use OFFSETS -> HOLES in Advanced Options in the Z-SUITE.

 Burn Marks on the Model